THE STORY OF CLAPTON ORIENT IN THE FIRST WORLD WAR

 Some would say that the Orient were fortunate to only lose three of its number out of the forty-one that joined up, and indeed there were other clubs that did lose more players.
 However, many of the Orient players that saw action sustained serious wounds, including the O’s ‘keeper Jimmy Hugall who was wounded three times – including an injury to his eye, and yet after the war he was able to resume his professional football career.

-The most recent trip to the Somme took place in June 2014.
-The highlight of the weekend was to have the family descendants of William Jonas, Richard McFadden and George Scott travel with the group to meet up at their ancestor’s graves and memorials.
+In June 2014, family descendants of William Jonas, Richard McFadden and George Scott travelled with a group to meet up at their ancestor’s graves and memorials.
 This was the first time all three families had been together since the horrors of 1916.
 On the previous trip in 2011, the unveiling took place of the O’s Somme memorial in the village of Flers in northern France.
-Further trips are planned for 2016 and 2018.

 WE WILL REMEMBER THEM